TamesB/pvegenerator/README.md

 ### Instructions
 - Set up your venv
+- Clone this project, pull into your venv.
-- Run `pip install -r requirements.txt` to install all of the required packages.
+- Run `pipenv install -r requirements.txt` to install all of the required packages.
 - Add your Database URI by setting the `DATABASE_URL` environment variable in `PVE/.env`.
 The database can also be chosen to be local in the `db.sqlite3` file generated on the `manage.py` level.
 See `PVE/settings.py` for the options, both choices are in the `DATABASES` variable, choose your default.
 - Set environment variables `DEBUG=True` or `DEBUG=False` for debugging mode and `SECRET_KEY = random_long_char_string` for CSRF token encryption / form data encryption / XSS protection, in the `PVE/.env` file.
 - In the same file, set up an email server (this app heavily depends on sending push notifications via email to employees), using the variables `EMAIL_HOST`, `EMAIL_HOST_USER`, `EMAIL_HOST_PASSWORD`, `EMAIL_PORT`, and optionally set `EMAIL_USE_SSL` to `True`.